Primary tabs

 How to Find a Supervisor

-On your application, you should enter the name of the supervisor with whom you wish to work and a research proposal.
-If you do not enter a supervisor's name and/or a research proposal, your application will be "pooled".
-Please note that applications without a named supervisor or research proposal will be automatically rejected.
-We suggest you contact potential supervisors, who should be an academic in the Department of Chemical Engineering and Biotechnology, before submitting an application; please see the Research Groups page on our website for our Department's current research and our Academics page for potential supervisors.
+On your application, you should enter the name of the Supervisor with whom you wish to work and a research proposal.
+Please note that applications without a named Supervisor and research proposal will be automatically rejected.
+We suggest you contact potential supervisors who should be an academic in the Department of Chemical Engineering and Biotechnology before submitting an application; please see the Research Groups page on our website for our department's current research and our Academics page for potential supervisors.